 Remember the chocolate oatmeal cookies you used to eat as a kid?
 Recently, I wanted some of those and decided to play around in the kitchen a bit.
-These vegan chocolate oatmeal cookies are what I came up with as a much healthier version.
+These vegan chocolate peanut butter cookies are what I came up with as a much healthier version.

 Of course the main ingredient is oats, and that’s about all the traditional recipe had going for it, but that’s not the case with these cookies.

 Nutrition in Oats

 Oats are a whole-grain food and are rich in fiber, manganese, the B vitamins thiamin and riboflavin, vitamin E and protein.
 They’re also low in sodium and fat and free of sugar, cholesterol and saturated fats.

 One cup of rolled oats contains 160 calories, 3 grams fat, 10 milligrams sodium, 28 grams carbohydrates, 4 grams fiber and 6 grams protein; it also provides 4 percent of the daily value for calcium and 12 percent of the daily value for iron.–LiveStrong

 Did you know you can make your own oat flour?